JCCyC/hdbdos-16k/README-16K.txt

   - One hot key to swap the text mode at boot
 - Make the AND and OR operators accept values from -2^31 to 2^31-1
   - Create a XOR operator
-- Support for text-mode inverse video and (in the 6847T1) lowercase
 - Manipulate the sector offset (HDBHI/HDBLO)
 - Enhance RENUM so it can renumber the first portion of a program, as opposed to only the second portion like it is currently in ECB